Hiromu Takahashi: Foreign excursion (2014–2016)

-Return to NJPW (2016–present)
+Los Ingobernables de Japón (2016–2025)

 In August 2016, a cryptic video started appearing on NJPW programming featuring a time bomb counting down to November 5, 2016.
 On November 5, 2016, at Power Struggle, Takahashi, once again working under his real name, made a surprise appearance after Kushida had defeated Bushi to regain the IWGP Junior Heavyweight Championship, challenging the new champion to a match at Wrestle Kingdom 11 in Tokyo Dome.
 On December 10, at the World Tag League finals, Takahashi accepted Tetsuya Naito's offer to join the Los Ingobernables de Japón (L.I.J.) stable.
 Takahashi wrestled his NJPW return match on December 16, pinning Kushida in a tag team main event, where he and Naito defeated Kushida & Hiroshi Tanahashi.
 On January 4, 2017, at Wrestle Kingdom 11 in Tokyo Dome, Takahashi defeated Kushida to win the IWGP Junior Heavyweight Championship for the first time.
 He made his first successful title defense on February 11 at The New Beginning in Osaka against Dragon Lee.
 His next defense took place on March 6 at NJPW's 45th anniversary event, where he defeated Ryusuke Taguchi.
 Takahashi made his third defense on April 9 at Sakura Genesis 2017, defeating Kushida in just one minute and 56 seconds.
 His fourth successful defense took place against Ricochet on April 29.
 Takahashi suffered his first loss since his return to Japan on May 17, when he was defeated by longtime rival Dragon Lee in his opening match in the 2017 Best of the Super Juniors tournament.
 Takahashi suffered further losses in the tournament against Ricochet and Will Ospreay and failed to advance to the finals with a record of four wins and three losses.
 On June 11 at Dominion 6.11 in Osaka-jo Hall, Takahashi lost the IWGP Junior Heavyweight Championship to the winner of the tournament, Kushida.